Ankle Foot Orthoses (AFO)

 Ankle foot orthoses are made according to the specific needs of each person.
 They are made in many different styles according to the medical, biomechanical and environmental needs of the individual.

-For a no charge assessment to find out if an AFO is appropriate for you, please contact us or fill in the form on this page to request an appointment in our Mississauga or Guelph locations with a Certified Orthotist.
+For a no charge assessment to find out if an AFO is appropriate for you, please contact us or fill in the form on this page to request an appointment in our Mississauga or Guelph location with a Certified Orthotist.

 Some main categories of Ankle Foot Orthoses are listed below.

 Flexible ankle foot orthosis- is a light weight straightforward design that prevents the foot from plantar flexing (dropping) to allow a smooth swing of the foot without catching the toe on the ground.

 - Recommended for foot drop with Stroke (CVA), Multiple Sclerosis, Poliomyelitis or nerve injuries

 Hinged ankle foot orthosis are used to control plantar and/or dorsi flexion (up or down movements of the foot) and side to side movements.
 The hinged ankle foot orthosis can be a plastic design - see picture of custom hinged ankle foot orthosis, or a Klenzak orthosis (conventional style).

 - Large variety of ankle joints (hinges) available

 - Joints selected according to client needs, weight, activity level

 - Recommended for foot drop with Stroke (CVA) or Cerebral Palsy; and in Arthritic or painful conditions to limit ankle motion